marcoklaassen/flink-demo/README.md

 ## Installation

 * create a new project `flink` with `oc new-project flink-demo`
-* apply the manifests for minio (to provide the jar file) and strimzi (kafka infrastructure):
+* apply the manifests for minio (to provide the jar file), strimzi (kafka infrastructure) and the tekton pipeline to build the java application and the flink-container-image:

 ```
 oc apply -f minio
 oc apply -f strimzi
+oc apply -f tekton
 ```

-* build the flink aggregator app
+* build the flink aggregator app locally (optional)
 ```
 cd flink-aggregator-app
 mvn clean package